 - Jamal in Finding Forrester is accused of plagiarism when he turns in an essay written with Forrester's help.
 Fortunately, Forrester shows up at the disciplinary hearing to explain what happened.

-- On Meet the Robinsons, Bowler Hat Guy tries to pass off Lewis' invention for his own.
-Unfortunately, he has no idea how it works.
+- In Meet the Robinsons, Bowler Hat Guy tries to pass off Lewis' invention for his own.
+Unfortunately for him, he has no idea how it works.

 - The Nero Wolfe novella Plot It Yourself revolves around plagiarism accusations.

 - In Kurt Vonnegut's short story, "EPICAC", the narrator steals poems written by the computer EPICAC and passes them off as his own, in order to get Pat Kilgallen to marry him.